-Winners will receive a $500 cash award from the Mertes Award Fund, have their abstract published online by ACCCA and their name will be engraved on a perpetual plaque kept at the ACCCA headquarters in Sacramento and displayed annually
+The winner will receive a $500 cash award from the Mertes Award Fund, have their abstract published online by ACCCA and their name will be engraved on a perpetual plaque kept at the ACCCA headquarters in Sacramento and displayed annually at the ACCCA Conference.

 - Submission of an abstract (1 to 2 pages) and an executive summary (not to exceed 20 pages) describing the research.
 It is not necessary to submit the entire research document.

 - The research must have been completed within the prior two years.

 - The research must address specific issues of concern to California community colleges that have policy implications or the potential to shape the future of community colleges.
 The research must seek to promote and keep community colleges on the cutting edge of higher education in this country and the world.

 - The author(s) must provide written permission for ACCCA to edit and publish a summary of the research (if not already available to ACCCA members via other professional publications.)

 - Is the research topic of current interest?
 Does it contribute to and further higher education research about California community colleges?

 - Is the research of superior quality in its methodology, its completeness and clarity of style?
 Is the methodology rigorous, objective, and valid?
 Does the research thoroughly address and answer the question(s) posed?